 For routine inspections, the inspection report is posted within 1 to 2 weeks of the visit date.
 Corrective action plans are posted once submitted and accepted, generally within 8 weeks of the visit.
 For complaint inspections, the inspection reports and corrective action plans are posted within 1 to 2 weeks of completion of the investigation.
+As of November 27, 2023, CT is posting pre-licensure/initial inspection reports for licensed center/group home and licensed family child care providers.

-d.
-Monitoring and inspection reports or the summaries must be in plain language to meet the CCDF regulatory requirements (98.33 (a)(4)).

-i.
-Provide the Lead Agency's definition of plain language.

-Prior to the launch of the website, the 211 Child Care, the site was user tested with parents and providers to ensure language is consumer friendly, information provided is comprehensive, and the monitoring is clear and easy to understand.
-Plain language is clear and succinct designed to ensure the reader gains a basic understanding of the entire requirement.

-ii.
-Describe how the monitoring and inspection reports or the summaries are in plain language.

-In addition to providing copies of the actual inspection form including checklist used, for each violation cited, a brief summary of the requirement is provided in plain language.

-e.
-Describe the process for correcting inaccuracies in reports (98.33 (a)(4)).

-Concerned parties may report inaccuracies to the OEC for correction.
-Depending on the reason for the reported inaccuracies, the OEC will independently make the correction or request the assistance of the developers who maintain the consumer website.
+- d.
+Monitoring and inspection reports or the summaries must be in plain language to meet the CCDF regulatory requirements (98.33 (a)(4)). - i.
+Provide the Lead Agency's definition of plain language. - Prior to the launch of the website, the 211 Child Care, the site was user tested with parents and providers to ensure language is consumer friendly, information provided is comprehensive, and the monitoring is clear and easy to understand.
+Plain language is clear and succinct designed to ensure the reader gains a basic understanding of the entire requirement. - ii.
+Describe how the monitoring and inspection reports or the summaries are in plain language. - In addition to providing copies of the actual inspection form including checklist used, for each violation cited, a brief summary of the requirement is provided in plain language. - e.
+Describe the process for correcting inaccuracies in reports (98.33 (a)(4)). - Concerned parties may report inaccuracies to the OEC for correction.
+Depending on the reason for the reported inaccuracies, the OEC will independently make the correction or request the assistance of the developers who maintain the consumer website. - f.

-f.
 Describe the process for providers to appeal the findings in reports.
-Description of the process should include the time requirements and timeframes for:

-- filing the appeal - conducting the investigation - removal of any violations from the website determined on appeal to be unfounded.
+Description of the process should include the time requirements and timeframes for: - filing the appeal - conducting the investigation - removal of any violations from the website determined on appeal to be unfounded.
 Child care providers may dispute report findings by discussing the findings with the inspector and if they do not agree with the results may request a supervisor to review the findings.
 If still not satisfied, the provider may request a managerial review of the findings.
 There are no time requirements for disputing findings.
-If findings are reversed, the website is updated immediately.
+If findings are reversed, the website is updated immediately. - g.

-g.
 Describe the process for maintaining monitoring and inspection reports on the website.
 Specifically, provide the minimum number of years reports are posted and the policy for removing reports (98.33(a)(4)(iv)).